TacoJS/tacojs.github.io/pages/sponsorship.md

 ---

 ## About

 TacoJS is a monthly meetup centered around programming, tacos, and live performances.
-It started when <a href="https://twitter.com/{{ site.data.organizers.first.twitter }}">{{ site.data.organizers.first.name }}</a> wished Philly tech meetups served tacos and discovered <a href="https://wafflejs.com/" target="_blank">WaffleJS</a> &amp; <a href="https://donutjs.club/" target="_blank">DonutJS</a> through a DuckDuckGo search.
-He was inspired by these events and wanted to organize a Philly technology meetup that would do these things:
+We are organized with these goals in mind:

 - Have attendees actually meet and talk to one another. :wave:
 - Promote a diverse and inclusive environment. :heart: